sass/sass/README.md

 packages will already break up their definitions into many smaller modules which will all be forwarded, which makes the API definition explicit enough without requiring additional explicitness here.

-> **Design note:**
->
-> There should definitely be a way to forward members from a configured module,
-> but I'm not sure whether this is the best way to do it.
-It weirds me out that
-> an identical `@forward` declaration can mean different things based on `@use`
-> directives around it.
-But I haven't come up with a better alternative.

 ```scss
 // _susy.scss would forward its component files so users would see its full API